 I do have bird feeders and bird nests in my backyard because I love having birds visiting my outdoor space.

-There are drawbacks though, and one of those drawbacks is that other animals and insects are often attracted to those bird feeders and bird nests.
+But there are drawbacks, and one of those drawbacks is that other animals and insects are often attracted to those bird feeders and bird nests.

-Make sure to regularly clean the bird feeder to make sure there is no food leftovers rotting in them.
+Make sure to regularly clean the bird feeder to make sure no food leftovers are rotting in them.
 It’s also a good idea to install the bird feeder as far away from the patio or porch as possible.

 10. Cover the Pool